 - Electrostatic air filters are much more effective than standard disposable filters.

-- You may have to pay more at the outset.
+- You will have to pay more at the outset.

 - You’ll order them online and have to wait for them to arrive.